"Finding yourself is not really how it works. You aren't a ten-dollar bill in last winter's coat pocket. you are also not lost.

 Stress

-It’s 2023 and life is crazy.
+It’s 2024 and life is intense.
 Finding balance between all of our obligations can be a challenge.
 We often use the metaphor that burnout happens when our “bucket is too full.”
 Therapy can help create some room in that bucket to handle the new challenges that life will inevitably throw our way.